Fitting Vinyl Flooring

 • Using the wrong adhesive method

-Loose-lay vinyl requires spray adhesive only around the edges, while fully stuck vinyl needs adhesive spread over the entire subfloor.
-Using the wrong method can cause bubbles, lifting, or poor durability.
+Different vinyl types require different installation methods.
+Loose-lay vinyl typically requires edge-only adhesive, while fully bonded vinyl needs adhesive across the entire subfloor.
+Using the wrong method can result in bubbling, lifting, or reduced floor longevity.

 Tool Checklist for Laying Vinyl Flooring